KL0010/POS_IMS/README.md

 Then go into client root folder to run Angular. <br />
 Further information in found in README.md in client root folder.<br /><br />
 IMS.exe is located in bin folder in IMS root folder.<br/> <br/>
-Becuase of Owin, Authentication and Authorisation with 2FA and DatabaseSeeder.cs  will be available after 14/7/2024. <b>Owin OAuth2</b> will be the backbone of the <b>Authentication and Authorisation</b> component.

 <br/><br />
 <b>Note: Receipts table to Sales relationship will be added in final phase of POS construction.</b>

+Owin OAuth2 is the backbone of Authentication and Authorisation component.
 Due to Owin, Technical and User documentation for Authentication and Authorisation will be available after the 21/7/2024, when component has been rolled out.